billybobozhu/What-I-learn-from-Jenkins/README.md

 # What-I-learn-from-Jenkins
 Problems and solutions with Jenkins\

-\
-#Install jenkins\
-\
+###install jenkins

-- Download pkg from the Jenkins website. https://jenkins.io \
+- Download pkg from the Jenkins website. https://jenkins.io
-- Use Brew to install jenkins: brew install jenkins\
+- Use Brew to install jenkins: brew install jenkins